“The portion of the world’s economy that doesn’t fit the old model just keeps getting larger.”

-Writes Bill Gates in his recent blogpost, commenting on the emergence of digital economy as a major force in the growth of the world’s overall economy.
+Writes Bill Gates in his recent blog post, commenting on the emergence of the digital economy as a major force in the growth of the world’s overall economy.

-The importance of the digital economy has become such that it is calling for new economic policies, reformation in law on taxation, debates on patents and trademark policies, and for brilliant economists to ask the right questions.
+The importance of the digital economy has become such that it is calling for new economic policies, reformation in law on taxation debates on patents and trademark policies, and for brilliant economists to ask the right questions.

-here are some of the most exciting facts on technologies that are primarily responsible for the growth of the digital economy, a look at some unique characteristics of Digital economy and also the top 10 technologies.
+here are some of the most exciting facts on technologies that are primarily responsible for the growth of the digital economy, a look at some unique characteristics of the Digital economy, and also the top 10 technologies.

 Facts on Technologies Driving The Digital Economy

 Venture capital on AI rose by a sixfold since 2000 and related Jobs to AI increased by a whopping 450% in the last five years.

-There is more internet connected ‘things’ than the whole population of 2008, and what’s more dumbfounding is that this is only 0.06% of all devices with IoT potential.
+There are more internet-connected ‘things’ than the whole population of 2008, and what’s more dumbfounding is that this is only 0.06% of all devices with IoT potential.

 In 2017, the market has grown to $708 million, but experts predict that it will hit $60.7 billion by 2024.

 The global AR and VR market is $27 billion which is expected to cross the $200 billion thresholds by 2022.
 For reference, the global gaming market is currently $137.9 Billion.

-It has become mandatory to optimised websites as mobile friendly as it is five times more likely for mobile users to abandon a site if it is not optimised for mobile.
+It has become mandatory to optimized websites as mobile-friendly as it is five times more likely for mobile users to abandon a site if it is not optimized for mobile.

 By 2020, a single person will generate 1.7 megabytes of new information; this may not be a big surprise considering 40,000 search queries are being performed per second just on Google itself.

 The global spending is currently 95.9 billion, and it is estimated to increase to $201 billion by 2022, where industrial robotic solutions will account for the largest share.

 The technology at the heart of the digital economy, cloud computing, continues to take on more workload as the digital transformation continues to pervade every business sector.

-The one area which is lacking behind in terms of progress but is of utmost importance in the economy where the biggest factor is information, privacy and security technologies needs much improvement.
+The one area which is lacking behind in terms of progress but is of utmost importance in the economy where the biggest factor is information, privacy, and security technologies needs much improvement.

 Recommended For You: